 A spiritual stronghold is anything that has power over you.
 Ideally, it’s Jesus.
 But throughout our lives, we will all come up against strongholds that are desires of our flesh.

-We see the word stronghold in 2 Corinthians, where Paul is talking about spiritual warfare.
+We see the word stronghold in 2 Corinthians, where Paul talks about spiritual warfare.

 For though we live in the world, we do not wage war as the world does.
 4 The weapons we fight with are not the weapons of the world.
 On the contrary, they have divine power to demolish strongholds.
 5 We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.
 2 Corinthians 10: 3-5